dzchoi/dropalt/lua_emb/internals_lua.md

   > Each time you register a module (via luaL_register) you create a new table and populate it with the module's methods.
 But a table is a read/write datatype, so luaL_register is quite inefficient if you don't plan to do any write operations on that table later (adding new elements or manipulating existing ones).

+#### Lua REPL

+We employ a simple protocol for CDC-ACM stdin and stdout.
+Data sent via stdout consists of plain text strings intended for display on the host, while data received via stdin is Lua bytecode, executed by the device's Lua interpreter.
+This approach allows bytecode binary data to be transmitted without requiring a specialized protocol, such as xmodem.

+Once the bytecode is received, the Lua interpreter executes it and sends the result (or an error message) back to the host as plain text.
+This output is displayed on the host's serial terminal (`dalua`).
+Finally, the execution status is returned to the host, indicating that the interpreter is ready for the next bytecode.

+#### Flow control

+The Linux CDC-ACM driver is aware of flow control settings, but its behavior with flow control characters depends on how it is configured.
+Here’s how it works:

+1. Hardware Flow Control:
+  - The CDC-ACM driver supports hardware flow control, typically implemented using RTS (Request to Send) and CTS (Clear to Send) signals.
+However, this requires the underlying hardware (UART) and USB-to-serial device to support hardware flow control as well.

+2. Software Flow Control:
+  - The driver can also support software flow control using XON (0x11) and XOFF (0x13) characters.
+This is typically handled at the terminal level using standard termios settings.
+  - For software flow control to work, the XON/XOFF handling needs to be enabled explicitly using the tcsetattr() system call or a similar configuration utility.

+  - In Linux, you can enable software flow control by setting the IXON (enable XON) and IXOFF (enable XOFF) flags using tcsetattr().
+This means that the terminal driver will automatically pause data transmission upon receiving the XOFF character (0x13) and resume it when it receives the XON character (0x11).
+    ```
+    struct termios options;
+    tcgetattr(fd, &options);       // Get current terminal attributes
+    options.c_iflag |= (IXON | IXOFF); // Enable XON/XOFF
+    tcsetattr(fd, TCSANOW, &options);  // Apply changes immediately
+    ```

+3. Driver Awareness:
+  - By default, the CDC-ACM driver passes all characters, including flow control characters like XON/XOFF, transparently to user space.
+If software flow control is disabled, these characters are treated as regular data.
+  - When flow control is enabled, the terminal layer (configured via termios) interprets these characters and manages the flow control state.
+The CDC-ACM driver itself doesn’t process these characters but facilitates their interpretation by the higher layers.

 #### Porting the RIOT patches for updating Lua 5.3.4 -> 5.3.6

 Note: riot/pkg/pkg.mk uses `git am` to apply the patches.